mindsmash/bmg-ui/README.md

 ### Contribute
 If you want to contribute to this project, simply fork it on Github, do your changes and create a pull request that describes your changes.
 If it's all nice and clean, it might get merged.

+Please keep always in mind that a BMG UI-Kit change/improvement can affect other BMG applications.

+If you want to add a new feature please consider/decide whether this improvement should be
+- an improvement only for the own application -> implement it in your own application or
+- an improvement also needed by other applications -> implement it in the BMG UI-Kit

 ### Talk to